Erjie Rice Barn: History

 The Erjie Rice Barn was announced as a county-level monument on 12 August 1998.
 Its upkeep is currently entrusted to the Erjie Cultural Foundation.
 Recently, the barn was renovated into a venue for cultural preservation.

 Architecture

 The barn spans over an area of 3,000 m^{2}.

 Exhibitions

 The barn displays the early original tools used for agricultural activities at that time, including a 3-story high rice huller.

 Transportation

-The barn is accessible from Erjie Station of Taiwan Railways.
+The barn is accessible from Erjie Station of Taiwan Railway.